 In 1741, during the War of Jenkins’ Ear (1739-48), the regiment took part in the failed British attack on Cartagena.

-In 1751 it was given the numeral 24 in the line infantry order of precedence, but only five years later it had to surrender to the French as part of the British garrison on Minorca.
-1758 saw the regiment’s 2nd Battalion become a regiment in its own right, the 69th Foot.
+It was given the numeral 24 in the line infantry order of precedence in 1751.
+Five years later, during the Seven Years War (1756-63), it had to surrender to the French as part of the British garrison on Minorca.

 The unit raised a 2nd Battalion in 1756.
 This became a regiment in its own right - the 69th Regiment of Foot - in 1758.

 The 24th Regiment was sent to Quebec during the American War of Independence (1775-83).
 It resisted the rebel attack there before going on to fight in the Saratoga campaign (1777), where it was captured.
 It was released in 1783, having been retitled the 24th (The 2nd Warwickshire) Regiment of Foot in the meantime.

 The 24th fought in Egypt at Abukir in 1801, gaining the sphinx symbol on its cap badge for its contribution.
 It then moved on to the Cape of Good Hope in 1806.